NolanSmug/nyc-subway-journey-react/README.md

 - The graph construction and algorithm are implemented in [BFS.py](./src/logic/BFS.py).
   - **Note:** This contains `FastAPI` endpoints that are being hosted (for free) on [render.com ](https://render.com/).
 The `BFS.py` in this repo is a copy of the code hosted there.

 > It can often be difficult to match the optimal route's path.
 Don't let this frustrate you!
-I plan on implementing heuristics to make the algorithm's route suggestions more accurate.
+I plan on implementing heuristics to make the algorithm's route suggestions more realistic.

 <br><br>